-All the ingredients in corn flakes have a high content of Glycemic Index.
-In fact, there is a huge controversy linked to the excessive use of High Fructose Corn Syrup (HFCS) in food- which has been linked to obesity.
-It also promotes excessive food consumption and insulin resistance in the body.
+The base ingredient of cornflakes is corn.
+Sugar, malt flavoring, and high fructose corn syrup are the other major ingredients of corn flakes, and most of them have a high content of Glycemic Index.
 As Indians, we already have the ‘belly gene’, and are prone to diabetes.
 So consumption of high GI carbohydrates only increases that risk.
-To be surer on whether corn flakes are really healthy or not, let’s go through their nutritional analysis.
+To ensure whether corn flakes are really healthy or not, let’s go through their nutritional analysis.

 Calories and Nutrition in Corn Flakes

 The low protein content in corn flakes will not keep you full for a longer period.
-They might be low in fat but their high sugar content actually promotes fat storage.
+They might be low in fat but the sugar content promotes fat storage.
 Some breakfast cereal advertisements might show that corn flakes help you lose weight, but they only expect you to eat limited quantity of corn flakes for all your meals.

-In early 2014, however, the World Health Organization (WHO) called for a reduction of daily sugar intake to 5% of total daily calories in order to tackle public health problems, such as obesity and tooth decay.
+In early 2014, the World Health Organization (WHO) called for a reduction in daily sugar intake to 5% of total daily calories in order to tackle public health problems, such as obesity and tooth decay.

 High glycemic index form of carbohydrate present in corn flakes produces high concentrations of blood glucose levels.
 This increases insulin demand and contributes to the high risk of type 2 diabetes.

-Therefore, it can be concluded that corn flakes are not healthy.
+Therefore, it won’t be inappropriate to say that corn flakes are not healthy.
 They can aggravate many health problems like diabetes, heart problem and most lifestyle diseases that are linked to obesity.

 Healthy Alternatives for Cornflakes

 If you really enjoy your breakfast cereal then we recommend you to switch to wheat flakes or oatmeal.
-You can improve the nutrient quality of your breakfast cereal with some low fat milk, and add a dose of vitamins, fiber and antioxidants with fruits like berries, apples or bananas.
-Add some nuts for protein, healthy fats and fiber.
+You can improve the nutrient quality of your breakfast cereal with some low fat milk.
+Add a dose of vitamins, fiber and antioxidants with fruits like berries, apples or bananas.
 Protein rich foods are known to increase insulin secretion and your blood sugar will be normal.
+So, add some nuts for protein, healthy fats and fiber.